As we celebrate the patron saint of England, Saint George, we look at the truth behind the heroic dragon slayer

 Saint George’s Day is a national holiday in England.

 In 1222 the Council of Oxford declared 23 April to be Saint George’s Day.
 But it was not until more than 100 years later, in 1348, that Saint George became the Patron Saint of England.
 By the 15th century, Saint George’s Day had been declared a national holiday but, following the union with Scotland in 1707, the tradition had begun to diminish.
-Today, it is no longer a national holiday (but lots of people think it should be.)
+Today, it is no longer a national holiday.

 Saint George was born in England.